rritec/Cloud-Data-Engineering/bigdata/pyspark and DataBricks.md

 ``` pyspark
 dept_df.printSchema()
 ```
-# Creating Custom Schema by using DDL String
+# Custom Schema by using DDL String

 1. observe the content
 ``` pysaprk